Console to Logger Codemod

 How it works

-- Replace them with logger.log($ARG) and logger.debug($ARG) respectively
+console.debug($ARG)patterns in the code - Replace them with

 Running the Codemod